awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    Note the GTID returned; you need it to configure replication\.

 1. Compress the copied data to reduce the amount of network resources needed to copy your data to the Amazon RDS DB instance\.
 Take note of the size of the backup file; you need this information when determining how large an Amazon EC2 instance to create\.
 When you are done, compress the backup file using GZIP or your preferred compression utility\.
-   + To compress SQL output, use the following command:
+   + To compress SQL output, use the following command\.

      ```
      gzip backup.sql
      ```
-   + To compress delimited\-text output, use the following command:
+   + To compress delimited\-text output, use the following command\.

      ```
      tar -zcvf backup.tar.gz <target_directory>